lukrop/puppet-lukrop-antigen/README.md

   bundles => ['git', 'ruby'],
 }

-#install for multiple users
+# install for multiple users
 antigen::install { ['root', 'lukrop']: }

+# update all bundles for a user
+antigen::update { 'lukrop': }

+# selfupdate (update antigen itself)
+antigen::selfupdate { ['lukrop', 'root'] }

 ```

 ## Reference
 `antigen` parameters:

+* `zsh`
-* `zsh` path to zsh binary.
+path to zsh binary.
+* `home`
-* `home` base path for users home directories.
+base path for users home directories.
+* `git_pkg`
+optionally supply the name of the git package to be installed.
+Default: 'git'.
+* `zsh_pkg`
+optionally supply the name of the zsh package to be installed.
+Default: 'zsh'.

 Both, `zsh` and `home` have sensible defaults depending on `$::operatingsystem`.
 Supported are GNU/Linux, BSD and Darwin.

 `antigen::install` parameters:

+* `user`
-* `user` user for whom to install antigen.
+user for whom to install antigen.
 If none is supplied the resource name is used.
+* `library`
-* `library` which zsh base library to use.
+which zsh base library to use.
 Options are 'oh-my-zsh' or 'prezto'.
 Default: 'oh-my-zsh'
+* `theme`
-* `theme` name of the zsh prompt theme.
+name of the zsh prompt theme.
 Default: 'clean'
+* `bundles`
-* `bundles` list of bundles to use.
+list of bundles to use.
 Default: ['git']